Q: What is the AWS Storage Gateway service?

 No. You cannot access virtual tape data using Amazon S3 or Amazon S3 Glacier APIs.
 However, you can use the tape gateway APIs to manage your virtual tape library and your virtual tape shelf.

 Q: How do I use Tape Gateway with S3 Glacier Deep Archive storage class?

 When creating new tapes through the Storage Gateway console or API, you can set archival storage target to S3 Glacier Deep Archive.
 When your backup software ejects the tapes, they will be archived to S3 Glacier Deep Archive.
-You can retrieve virtual tapes archived in S3 Glacier Deep Archive to S3 using standard retrieval method within 12 hours.
+You can retrieve a virtual tape archived in S3 Glacier Deep Archive to S3 using standard retrieval method typically within 12 hours.

 Q: Can I move my existing virtual tapes in S3 Glacier to S3 Glacier Deep Archive?

 Yes.
 Tape Gateway supports moving your tapes in S3 Glacier to S3 Glacier Deep Archive.
 You can assign the tape placed in Glacier Pool to Deep Archive Pool using AWS Storage Gateway Console or API.
 Tape Gateway will then move the virtual tape to Deep Archive Pool associated with the S3 Glacier Deep Archive storage class.
 You will incur tape move charge for moving a tape from S3 Glacier to S3 Glacier Deep Archive and if applicable, an early deletion fee for S3 Glacier, if you move a tape from S3 Glacier to S3 Glacier Deep Archive prior to 90 days.

 Q: Can I move a tape in S3 Glacier Deep Archive to S3 Glacier?